Topological data analysis: Early history

 Precursors to the full concept of persistent homology appeared gradually over time.
-In 1990, Patrizio Frosini introduced the size function, which is equivalent to the 0th persistent homology.
+In 1990, Patrizio Frosini introduced a pseudo-distance between submanifolds, and later the size function, which on 1-dim curves is equivalent to the 0th persistent homology.
 Nearly a decade later, Vanessa Robins studied the images of homomorphisms induced by inclusion.
-Finally, shortly thereafter, Edelsbrunner et al. introduced the concept of persistent homology together with an efficient algorithm and its visualization as a persistence diagram.
-Carlsson et al. reformulated the initial definition and gave an equivalent visualization method called persistence barcodes, interpreting persistence in the language of commutative algebra.
+Finally, shortly thereafter, Herbert Edelsbrunner et al. introduced the concept of persistent homology together with an efficient algorithm and its visualization as a persistence diagram.
+Gunnar Carlsson et al. reformulated the initial definition and gave an equivalent visualization method called persistence barcodes, interpreting persistence in the language of commutative algebra.

 In algebraic topology the persistent homology has emerged through the work of Sergey Barannikov on Morse theory.
 The set of critical values of smooth Morse function was canonically partitioned into pairs "birth-death", filtered complexes were classified, their invariants, equivalent to persistence diagram and persistence barcodes, together with the efficient algorithm for their calculation, were described under the name of canonical forms in 1994 by Barannikov.